jdoleary/dayYearCalendar/README.md

 "npm install"
 then
 "npm run build"
-Then import dayYearCal.css and usageExample.js in your html.
+Then import
+  * app/dist/UsageExample.js
+  * app/dist/DayYearCalendar.css
+  * and jQuery
 Open the html and you should see the calendar in all it's glory!